chwag/Neurosim/Results.md

 ![Action potential inside the ML model](pictures/action_potential.png)

 Next, we can investigate the system's ability to oscillate.
 By adding a fourth current to the entire current, we can simulate a constant current over the membrane, independent of the considered ions.
-Analyzing an range of values for that constant current yielded the interval ~90<I_0<~210 for that value, where the system oscillates:
+Analyzing an range of values for that constant current yielded the interval ~90 < I < ~210 for that value, where the system oscillates:

 ![Oscillations inside the ML model](pictures/oscillations.png)